hyweljohnllewellyn/hywelme/_posts/2015-11-28-toggle-play-and-pause-on-multiple-audio-files-by-clicking-areas-on-an-image-map.md

 That's it, the final result can be found at [audio image map play pause demo](https://audio-image-map-play-pause-demo.netlify.app).

-Source can be found at [GitHub](https://github.com/hyweljohnllewellyn/audioimagemapdemo).
+Source can be found at [GitHub audio image map demo](https://github.com/hyweljohnllewellyn/audioimagemapdemo).
+This is the direct link to the [page source](https://github.com/hyweljohnllewellyn/audioimagemapdemo/blob/main/index.html)

 Please consider buying me a coffee for my efforts https://ko-fi.com/hywelllewellyn.